Metric, inertially aligned monocular state estimation via kinetodynamic priors

 \subsection{Modeling: Deformation-force Network}

-The mechanical properties of a nonrigid connection can be modeled using a nonlinear differential equation with damping characteristics \cite{friswell2010dynamics}:
+The mechanical properties of a non-rigid connection can be modeled using a nonlinear differential equation with damping characteristics \cite{friswell2010dynamics}:

 where $\boldsymbol{f}_{s}$ is the elastic force exerted by the non-rigid connection on the camera.
-Under typical low-speed conditions, we neglect air resistance and potential collisions.
-Combining the Newton’s second law, the relationship between the camera's acceleration and displacement can be implicitly modeled as:
+Neglecting air resistance and potential collisions under low-speed conditions, the camera's dynamics are governed by Newton's second law.
+The relationship between the camera's linear and angular accelerations and its relative displacement is implicitly modeled as:

-here, $\mathbf{F}$ is the function of $\Delta \boldsymbol{x}$.
-We propose using a neural network \cite{hruby2022learning} to fit this mapping function.
-Similarly, angular acceleration can be modeled as: